-25 All data quality assessments are based on data quality indicators; it is how these indicators are used that may 26 vary.
-There are two procedures outlined which should be used.
-Primary data assessments use the qualitative 27 approach while either a descriptive or qualitative approach should be used for secondary data.
-28 temporal scope of data and geographical scope of data.
+All data quality assessments are based on data quality indicators; it is how these indicators are used that may vary.
+There are two procedures outlined which could be used.
+Primary data assessments use the qualitative approach while either a descriptive or qualitative approach should be used for secondary data.